JustAnotherHeroRiding/Mentoring-Angel/Angular/RxJs - Convention.md

 - Referencing an ng-template from another ng-template with ngTemplateOutlet = 'templateName'
 - Or directly without the second ng-template
 - ngContext to pass data from the template outlet to the template being rendered
-- We can pass objects and then access them in the template is located somewhere else
+- We can pass objects and then access them in the template that is located somewhere else
 - Can be useful when we pass data to a container that has a required input
 - Using `ViewChild` to access one of the ng-templates using their `#contentId`
 - From here we can access the elementRef on the ngAfterViewInit lifecycle hook